Oregon Study Center in Germany (OSCG)

 Course outlines/project information: A course/ project catalogue is not available until the beginning of each semester.
 Faculty is also available for your questions at the beginning of the semester.

-You will be contacted directly by the language school VESPA regarding German class registration.
+You will be contacted directly by the language school VESPA regarding German unit registration.
 For more information, please see the International Handbook on page 22 or refer directly to the VESPA website at www.sprachenverbund-vespa.de.

 Stuttgart State Academy of Art and Design